 All of the notes in Level One could also apply here.

 An educational psychologist’s report is required by the school.
 This will include a citation of a learning concern.
 Medical reports that impact learning may also be a part of this documentation.

-Documentation of dysgraphia, midline disorder, ADD/ADHD and mild levels of dyslexia would be examples of students requiring Level Two accommodations.
+Documentation of dysgraphia, auditory processing disorder, ADD/ADHD (Executive Functioning Deficits) and mild levels of dyslexia would be examples of students requiring Level Two accommodations.

 Level Two accommodations may include further direction from the psychologist’s educational report.
 Often direction includes: notes being provided for students, oral retesting, shortened assignments, and technology supports that are specific to the students (audiobooks, iPads in class, etc.)